avinassh/blag/content/posts/sqlite-facts.md

 1. DRH wrote the B-Tree based on the algorithm in the book TAOCP by Donald Knuth, coding it on a plane while traveling (super based)

-1. SQLite is pronounced as "Ess-Cue-El-Ite".
+1. SQLite is pronounced as "Ess-Cue-El-ite".
 There is no official guideline though.
 DRH mentioned in the [SQLite forums](https://web.archive.org/web/20201126110450/http://sqlite.1065341.n5.nabble.com/SQLite-Pronunciation-td88186.html#message88194):

 	> I wrote SQLite, and I think it should be pronounced "S-Q-L-ite".
 Like a mineral.
 But I'm cool with y'all pronouncing it any way you want.
 	>